tkamath1/Kamathetal2022/README.md

 SCP link 2 (Slide-seq data): https://singlecell.broadinstitute.org/single_cell/study/SCP1769/

+## FAQs
+Q: Where is the metadata?
+A: The easiest place to access the metadata associated with each patient and animal is in the metadata .tsv file hosted on Broad SCP.
+GEO also has metadata associated with each sample in the sample landing page (but you will need to navigate/scrape across each individual sample page to gather them).

+Q: Why are there two macaque datasets?
+A: We generated Nurr-enriched DA neuron profiles from macaque (M. mulatta) for our preprint.
+Since our preprint release, we received and generated data from high-quality fresh-preserved macaque (M. fascicularis) midbrain specimens which was used in the final paper for species integration, defining subtypes in the macaque, and Slide-seq.

 ## Acknowledgements
 This work was supported by the following funding sources: National Institutes of Health F30AG069446-01 (TK), National Institutes of Health DP2AG058488 (E.Z.M.), National Institutes of Health U01MH124602 (E.Z.M.), Chan Zuckerberg Initiative 2017-175259 (E.Z.M.).